 A lack of inventory means you can be aggressive with pricing

-In the Chicagoland area, there is a lot of talk about a lack of inventory.
-But that’s the macro view.
 Supply and demand vary by location, product type, and price.
-If homes in your submarket are flying off the shelf, you might be able to be more aggressive in your pricing strategy, but if you live in an area that doesn’t see a lot of activity, a more conservative pricing strategy will serve you better.
+If homes in your sub-market are flying off the shelf, you might be able to be more aggressive in your pricing strategy, but if you live in an area that doesn’t see a lot of activity, a more conservative pricing strategy will serve you better.

 Renovation costs should be added to the price

-While renovations can help add value to your home and may help your home sell faster, you shouldn’t automatically assume that you will recoup all the costs for home improvement projects (i.e. kitchen and bath remodels or a new deck).
-The National Association of REALTORS 2017 Remodeling Impact Report shows that sellers see a 64% return for every dollar spent on improvements, on average.
+While renovations can add value to your home and help your home sell faster, you shouldn’t automatically assume that you will recoup all the costs for home improvement projects (i.e. kitchen and bath remodels or a new deck).
+Consult a local real estate agent to learn which pre-sale renovations will maximize the value of your property.

 At the end of the day, setting the right listing price right out of the gate is crucial when it comes to generating interest and top dollar for your home.
 So, if you’re a seller, how can you be sure to do that?

-Here at @properties, we have an exclusive, digital tool called the interactive Comparative Market Analysis (CMA), which helps us estimate the current value of your home based on factors like market activity and comparable properties.
+Here at @properties, we leverage our exclusive digital Comparative Market Analysis (CMA) tool, which helps determine the current value of your home based on factors like market activity and comparable properties.
 Here’s why a CMA helps sell your home.

 For more information on pricing or to receive your own CMA, click here.